gilmore-lab/databrary-authorizations/Templates-PIs.md

 Dear Dr. [Last Name],

 Thank you for registering on Databrary.
 We've received your request for authorization and need to send your Access Agreement to your university for their approval.
-If you agree, we would be happy to send your agreement (attached below) on your behalf to make the process simple for you.
+If you agree, we would be happy to send your agreement on your behalf to make the process simple for you.

 The agreement should get submitted to the sponsored programs or grants & contracts office--they need to co-sign your agreement to make your authorization effective.
 By signing the agreement, the university agrees that they will take responsibility for your use of Databrary resources, they verify that you are an independent researcher and the university has an IRB that oversees your research activities.